solana-developers/solana-cookbook/docs/gaming/energy-system.md

 # Energy System

-Many casual games in traditional gaming use energy systems.
-Meaning that actions in the game cost energy which refills over time.
-This is how you can build it on chain.
+Casual games commonly use energy systems, meaning that actions in the game cost energy which refills over time.
+In this guide we will walk through how to build one on Solana.
-Recommended to start with the [Hello World Example](../gaming/hello-world) if you do not have any prior Solana knowledge.
+It is recommended to start with the [Hello World Example](../gaming/hello-world) if you do not have any prior Solana knowledge.

 Here is a complete example source code based on the Solana dapp scaffold with a react client:
 [Source](https://github.com/Woody4618/solumberjack)<br/>